 This first course in chemistry is for students planning to major in science and engineering.
 Topics include stoichiometry, atomic and molecular structure, bonding, states of matter, solutions, chemical kinetics, and chemical equilibrium.
 Weekly: 3 lectures, 2 recitations, and a 3-hour lab.
-Prerequisite: High school algebra II; High school chemistry or physics strongly recommended.
+Prerequisite: MPE>P3 or MATH166 or MATH141; High school chemistry or physics strongly recommended.
 Fall